sinngjpeg/sinngjpeg/README.md

 ## Ingrid Silva 💫

 Hi there!
-I'm a **front-end developer** with 3 years of experience, passionate about crafting amazing interfaces that make users happy.
+I'm a **developer** with 3 years of experience, passionate about crafting amazing interfaces that make users happy.
 My curiosity drives me to constantly explore new technologies, and I have a special love for **usability** and **accessibility**, because I believe the web should be for everyone! 💻✨

 Right now, I'm diving into the world of **backend development** (yes, learning to talk to servers! 🖥️🔧) and improving my **English skills**, because there's always more to learn, right? 🚀